pelledrijver/twitch-highlights/README.md

 ## Examples
+This section will describe the functions and methods provided by the package.
+If you would like to get started with some example code, make sure to take a look at the *examples/* directory.

 ### TwitchHighlights
 The class used to interact with the Twitch API and collect trending clips.
-By passing *twitch_credentials* directly to the constructor, the *login_twitch* function is called automatically.
+By passing *twitch_credentials* and/or *acr_credentials* directly to the constructor (optional), the *login_twitch* and/or *login_acr* functions are called automatically.
 ```python
 highlight_generator = TwitchHighlights({
    "client_id": "1at6pyf0lvjk48san9j7fjak6hue2i",